-No Date Received Supportive/Not Supportive Response Summary Officer's Response Modification Identified 1 2 December 2020 Preference not clear I have just updated my email address to my personal email, as I wish to be kept informed of progress and developments of the RAF.
-Noted N/A 2 2 December 2020 Supportive This facility would be a great asset to South Perth area and I really hope that council does go ahead with this plan.
+No Date Received Supportive/Not Response Summary Officer's Response Modification Supportive Identified 1 2 December 2020 Preference not clear I have just updated my email address to my personal email, as I wish to be kept informed of progress and developments of the RAF.
+Noted N/A 2 2 December 2020 Supportive Noted N/A council does go ahead with this plan.
 I would be able to access it with ease.
-Noted N/A 3 2 December 2020 Supportive As a long time Como resident, it's well overdue.
-We need to make our suburb more than just a dormitory, where people come and go.
+3 2 December 2020 Supportive Noted N/A more than just a dormitory, where people come and go.
 Farmer Jacks on Canning HW is a good example.
 I want my growing kids to find employment in SP council.
-Thank you Noted N/A 4 2 December 2020 Supportive Great project.
-Noted N/A 5 2 December 2020 Supportive Just love the idea of the ARF.
-The sooner it gets completed the better for me.
-I am 69 and want to get years of use out of it.
-Noted N/A 6 2 December 2020 Supportive I'm 100% for this going ahead.
-So much so I would pay for memberships in advance to raise funds.
-Noted N/A 7 2 December 2020 Supportive Cockburn recreation centre brought the community together.
-It was a great multi purpose space.
+Thank you 4 2 December 2020 Supportive Noted N/A 5 2 December 2020 Supportive 1 1 Noted N/A 55,55 am 69 and want to get years of use out of it. ., 6 2 December 2020 Supportive I'm 100% for this going ahead.
+So much so I would pay for memberships in Noted N/A advance to raise funds.
+7 2 December 2020 Supportive Cockburn recreation centre brought the community together.
+It was a great multi Noted N/A purpose space.
 If we could have a similar setup in south Perth that would benefit the community.
-Noted N/A 8 2 December 2020 Supportive I went to a planning session where inclusion, accessibility and disability needs were considered but these don't seem to be reflected in the business plan in any great detail.
-Disability and inclusive participation needs are more than just access to sport.
+8 2 December 2020 Supportive I went to a planning session where inclusion, accessibility and disability needs This will be addressed in the detailed design For consideration in were considered but these don't seem to be reflected in the business plan in any of the facility - the current phase is future stages operational feasibility to sport.
 Its the design principles, accessibility standards (beyond compliance), innovative solutions to sensory needs, etc which is not reflected in the business plan.
 I am concerned this will be a stock community facility if these principles, concepts and conversations are not embedded throughout the whole process.
 It would be good to see statistical data on demographics and diversity.
 Support the location, however transport will be an issue for people with mobility needs.
 It would be good to have more information on how this can be accommodated.
 While the concept is good, I cant see how it will specifically address the inclusive community elements to achieve the desired outcomes.
-This will be addressed in the detailed design of the facility - the current phase is operational feasibility For consideration in future stages 9 2 December 2020 Supportive Would love to see this project go ahead.
+9 2 December 2020 Supportive Would love to see this project go ahead.
 Climbing wall sounds amazing.
-Student pricing for membership/ admission is always appreciated.
-Noted N/A 10 2 December 2020 Supportive It's a great îdea, get it built as soon as feasibly possible.
-Noted N/A 11 2 December 2020 Supportive In my humble opinion the proposed Recreation and Aquatic Facility for the City of South Perth is long overdue.
+Student Noted N/A pricing for membership/ admission is always appreciated.
+10 2 December 2020 Supportive It's a great idea, get it built as soon as feasibly possible.
+Noted N/A 11 2 December 2020 Supportive In my humble opinion the proposed Recreation and Aquatic Facility for the City of Noted N/A South Perth is long overdue.
 When I look around at the facilities available to the residents of neighbouring Local Government Areas, such as Town of Victoria Park and the City of Canning, they have had aquatic centres for many years.
 I have lived in South Perth for over 30 years and have heard residents talk about "the need for a swimming pool" for all of that time.
 We have been given \$20 million towards the cost by the Federal Government, and I'm sure the WA State Government will contribute towards the cost.
 It's time to get moving on this.
-Noted N/A